muharremgem/HTML_CSS_TeamMembers/README.md

 ## Project Skeleton

 ```
-001-survey-form (folder)
+001-Team members (folder)
-|
-|----readme.md         # Given to the students (Definition of the project)
-|----solution
+|----images
+|----readme.md
 |----index.html
 |----style.css
-        |----result.html

 ```

 ## Expected Outcome

-![Project 001 Snapshot] (./netflix-form.png)

 ## Objective

-Functionally create a Survey Form as in the image above
+Functionally create a Team members as in the image above

 ### At the end of the project, following topics are to be covered;